 - Shadow of the Tomb Raider (Benchmark) – Low settings, 1280×720 resolution;

 - World of Tanks (Play a replay recording) – Medium settings, 1600×900 resolution.

-The results of testing the CPU AMD Ryzen 5 3400GE in several applications:
+Test results of the AMD Ryzen 5 3400GE in several applications:

-The results of testing CPU AMD Ryzen 5 3400GE and GPU Vega 11 in games:
+Test results of the AMD Ryzen 5 3400GE and GPU Vega 11 in games:

 The Ryzen 5 3400GE APU handled all games tested at 720p, and World of Tanks managed to get a decent frame rate at 900p.
 Which, in my opinion, is an extremely good result.
 Just think about it: in modern realities, even on an integrated GPU, you can play Wild Hunt with an acceptable frame rate of 720p and with medium graphics settings!

 The only thing that I would like to note separately is the rather weak indicators of rare events in Death Stranding.
 In the course of gameplay on the 3400GE chip, we periodically encountered unpleasant freezes, which were not present on full-fledged cards like Radeon RX 470 and GeForce RTX 2060.
 But in general, if you want to get acquainted with the project, then Vega 11 will cope with this task in full.

 As I said at the very beginning of this material, it is extremely sad that the Ryzen 5 3400GE could not stay with me for a long time.
 Due to its narrow focus and rarity, this is a rather interesting chip, although it should be admitted that due to some pitfalls like a clamped TDP, it is very specific and not suitable for everyone.